-- Resident Students: pay the fee stated as per tuition pledge form (2022-2023).
-The tuition is on a perfamily basis, with a reduction of up to 25% for those families with siblings at a school that has a fee reduction agreement with Redeemer Christian High School.
-Payment is due as pledged. - Visa Students: pay the Visa Student Fee as stated on the Visa Student pledge form (2022-2023).
+- Domestic Students: pay the fee stated as per the current year's tuition pledge form.
+The tuition is on a per-family basis, with a reduction of 25% for those families with siblings at a partner Christian Elementary School to Redeemer Christian High School.
+Payment is due as pledged. - International Students: pay the International Student Fee as stated on the current year's International Student pledge form.
 Full payment is due when the letter of acceptance is issued.
 For the following year payment is due by June 1st.

-Note: A student, resident or visa, starting after the semester has begun, will not receive a discount because of the late start with the exception of students transferring from another OACSaffiliated school. - Part-time students: pay the following fees under the guidelines of their resident or visa status (see also #0401 Finance Finance Policies and Procedures): - 1 course 1/6 of the maximum annual fee; - $2 \text{ courses} \frac{1}{3} \text{ of the maximum annual fee; and}$ - $\circ$ 3 courses 1/2 of the maximum annual fee, i.e. full cost of the semester's tuition. - A distance learning course which is accredited towards the Ontario Secondary School Diploma shall count as a regular course. - In addition to the RCHS tuition, distance learning courses may require additional fees. - A non-refundable application fee is charged for all student applications. - Incidental student fees are in addition to the tuition fee. - Full special education fees will apply. - Families of part-time students are exempt from the Family Volunteer Hours Program.
+Note: A student, resident or visa, starting after the semester has begun, will not receive a discount because of the late start.

+- Part-time students: pay the following fees under the guidelines of their resident or visa status (see also #0401 Finance Finance Policies and Procedures): - 1 course 1/6 of the maximum annual fee; - 2 courses 1/3 of the maximum annual fee; and - $\circ$ 3 courses 1/2 of the maximum annual fee, i.e. full cost of the semester's tuition. - A distance learning course which is accredited towards the Ontario Secondary School Diploma shall count as a regular course. - Families of part-time students are exempt from the Family Volunteer Hours Program.